Persistent Laplacians: properties, algorithms and implications: Introduction

-Adopting the topological view of the $q$-th combinatorial Laplace operator, Wang et al. \cite{wang2020persistent} introduced the so-called \emph{persistent Laplace operator $\Delta_q^{K,L}$}, which is an extension of the combinatorial Laplace operator mentioned above to \emph{a pair} simplicial complexes $K \hookrightarrow L$.
-To our best knowledge, this paper \cite{wang2020persistent} is the first to connect ideas behind persistent homology \cite{edelsbrunner2000topological,zomorodian2005computing}, one of the most important developments in the field of applied and computational topology in the past two decades, with the Laplace operator, a common and fundamental object with a vast literature.
-It is thus natural and also highly desirable to achieve better understanding, as well as algorithmic developments, for this persistent Laplacian, which will also help broaden its potential applications.
-The present paper aims to close this gap.
+Adopting the algebraic topology view of the $q$-th combinatorial Laplacian, \cite{lapslides} and \cite{wang2020persistent} independently introduced the so-called $q$-th \emph{persistent Laplacian $\Delta_q^{K,L}$}, which is an extension of the combinatorial Laplacian mentioned above to \emph{a pair} of simplicial complexes $K \hookrightarrow L$ connected by an inclusion.
+To the best of our knowledge, \cite{lapslides} and \cite{wang2020persistent} are the first works which establishes a link between \emph{persistent} homology \cite{edelsbrunner2000topological,zomorodian2005computing}, one of the most important developments in the field of applied and computational topology in the past two decades, with the Laplacian, a common and fundamental object with a vast literature, both in the theoretical and applied domains.
+See also \cite{de2011persistent,perea2018multiscale} for other work in computational topology which leverages ideas connected to the (standard) combinatorial Laplacian.